-The choice of hardwood varieties available these days and the combination of flavours you can make are literally endless.
-We recommend that you experiment with hearty flavoured woods like oak and hickory and blend them with fruiter or milder style woods such as apple or pecan for a balanced smoked flavour.
-Here's our favourite choice of hardwoods and flavours, perfect to cook in a wood-fired oven:
+The choice of hardwood varieties available these days Now that your wood-fired oven is ready for smoking, and the combination of flavours you can make are simply but your heat resistant casserole dish or tray literally endless.
+We recommend that you experiment beside the embers, close the door and let the smoke, with hearty flavoured woods like oak and hickory and flavour your foods and do its magic!
+Cooking times will blend them with fruiter or milder style woods such as depend on the type of food you are smoking and its size. apple or pecan for a balanced smoked flavour.
+Here's our Make sure you keep an eye on it, occasionally turning the favourite choice of hardwoods and flavours, perfect to dish with the help of your metal peel.
+Once your food is cook in a wood-fired oven: ready, you will be able to see a delicious smoked outer layer where all the wood flavours have blended with • Oak: A popular hardwood, strong but not overpowering, your chosen rub, seasoning or marinade. perfect with Salmon.

-- Oak: A popular hardwood, strong but not overpowering, perfect with Salmon. - Hickory: The most famous hardwood for smoking, infuses a hearty flavour into meats such as ribs and pork shoulders. - Apple: Subtle, sweet flavours, perfect with pork dishes. - Alder: A light flavour wood, ideal with fish and poultry. - Maple: Traditionally used with poultry, fish or seafood. - Pecan: Sweet and mild flavours, similar to hickory but not as strong.
+· Hickory: The most famous hardwood for smoking, infuses a hearty flavour into meats such as ribs and pork shoulders.

+- Apple: Subtle, sweet flavours, perfect with pork dishes. - Alder: A light flavour wood, ideal with fish and poultry. - Maple: Traditionally used with poultry, fish or seafood. - Pecan: Sweet and mild flavours, similar to hickory but not as strong.